swaponline/MultiCurrencyWallet/SWAPTOKEN.md

 ## Return

-10% of project revenue forwarded to uniswap for support liquidity (min.
-0.5 ETH for every transaction).
+10% of project's revenue we forward to uniswap for support liquidity

 Current